Logimethods/nats-connector-spark/README.md

 ### Maven Central

 #### Releases

-The two first versions (0.1.0 & 0.2.0) of the NATS Spark connectors have been released, but without being already fully tested in large applications.

 If you are embedding the NATS Spark connectors, add the following dependency to your project's `pom.xml`.